 Ceilings Visually inspected from floor level.
-Lath and plaster/plasterboard design.
-Internal walls Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Plastered/lath and plaster design.
+The ceiling in the kitchen has a textured finish.
+Internal walls Visually inspected from floor level. internal walls Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Plastered on the hard and plasterboard design.
+Internal wall surfaces in the kitchen have a textured finish.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Mixed solid concrete/suspended timber joist design.
 Floors are overlaid with a range of finishes.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery is of timber.
 Internal pass doors are of flush timber and glass timber units.
 The kitchen comprises a range of fitted floor and wall mounted units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas fired heating appliance in the living room.
-Other original fireplaces have been removed and boarded over.
-Internal decorations Visually inspected.
-Predominantly painted ceiling and wall finishes.
-There are PVC wall and ceiling linings in the bathroom.
+There is an electric feature fireplace in the living room.
+There is a feature fireplace surround in the sitting room.
+Ve u · · · · · Internal decorations Visually inspected.
+Predominantly painted/papered ceiling and wall finishes.
+There are tiled and timber wall finishes in the bathroom.
+There are polystyrene ceiling tiles in the sitting room and living room.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical meter and switchgear equipment are located in the landing cupboard.
+The electrical meter and fusebox are located in the hallway.
+1